 This requirement limits the elliptic curves allowed for authentication and key agreement to the NIST curves from FCS_COP.1/SigGen and FCS_CKM.1 and FCS_CKM.2.
 This extension is required for clients supporting Elliptic Curve ciphersuites.

+If ciphersuites with DHE key agreement were selected FCS_DTLSC_EXT.1.1 and the TOE supports TLS FFC groups (e.g. ffdhe2048), this extension is required.
+This extension is not required if the TOE only supports non-TLS FFC groups (e.g. Group 14).